-Legal: Yes, it is legal to spend the night, or even several nights, sleeping in your car in the Walmart parking lot.
+- Legal: Yes, it is legal to spend the night, or even several nights, sleeping in your car in the Walmart parking lot.
 However, be safe!
 Minimize the number of times you come in and out of your vehicle and try not to park in predictable patterns.

-Secure: With its own lighting and security personnel, Walmart is a pretty safe place with other humans around to ask for help if the situation arises.
+- Secure: With its own lighting and security personnel, Walmart is a pretty safe place with other humans around to ask for help if the situation arises.

-Access to Facilities: Yes, during opening hours.
+- Access to Facilities: Yes, during opening hours.

-Convenience: Good for cities.
+- Convenience: Good for cities.

-Free/Fee: Definitely free, but it wouldn’t hurt to buy a few snacks and essentials as you’re stopping in to use the facilities.
+- Free/Fee: Definitely free, but it wouldn’t hurt to buy a few snacks and essentials as you’re stopping in to use the facilities.

-Traffic Frequency: Bright lights and 24/hr shopping means there can be traffic around at any time of the night.
+- Traffic Frequency: Bright lights and 24/hr shopping means there can be traffic around at any time of the night.
 It’s also possible to get rowdy teenagers or employees coming off their shift talking and hanging around, so make sure you’ve got some earplugs and an eye mask to get you through.

-How to Find: A quick google will turn up all of the Walmarts in your area.
+- How to Find: A quick Google will turn up all of the Walmarts in your area.

 The prospect of spending so much time in your car can be daunting, so make sure you have the right vehicle for the job.
-We’ve made this list of Best Cars to Sleep In to help you out.
+We’ve made this list of the Best Cars to Sleep In to help you out.